awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-override.md

    AWS CloudFormation will deploy stacks in the specified accounts within the first region, then moves on to the next, and so on, as long as a region's deployment failures do not exceed a specified failure tolerance\.

-   1. For **Accounts**, choose **Deploy stacks in accounts**\.
-Paste some or all the target account IDs that you used to create your stack set in [Create a New Stack Set](stacksets-getting-started-create.md)\.
+   1. \[Self\-managed permissions\] For **Deployment targets**, choose **Deploy stacks in accounts**\.
+Paste some or all the target account IDs that you used to create your stack set in [Create a Stack Set](stacksets-getting-started-create.md)\.

+      \[Service\-managed permissions\] For **Deployment targets**, choose the accounts in your organization to deploy to\.
+      + Choose **Deploy to organizational units \(OUs\)**\.
+Select one or more of the target OUs that you used to create your stack set in [Create a Stack Set](stacksets-getting-started-create.md)\.
+The overridden parameter values only apply to the accounts that are currently in the target OUs and their child OUs\.
+Accounts added to the target OUs and their child OUs in the future will use the stack set default values and not the overridden values\.
+![\[Deploy parameter overrides to all accounts in select OUs within your organization.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-deploy-param-overrides-to-ous.png)
+      + Choose **Deploy to accounts**\.
+Paste some or all of the target OU IDs or account IDs that you used to create your stack set in [Create a Stack Set](stacksets-getting-started-create.md)\.
+![\[Deploy parameter overrides to select accounts in your organization.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-deploy-param-overrides-to-accounts.png)

-   1. For **Specify regions**, add one or more of the regions into which you have deployed stack instances for this stack set\.
+   1. For **Deployment regions**, add one or more of the regions into which you have deployed stack instances for this stack set\.

       If you add multiple regions, the order of the regions under **Specify regions** determines their deployment order\.